Post Summary: Olympic Peninsula Road Trip route in Washington (Best views and stops on the way!)

 Winter Weather (December – February)

-This season brings the heaviest precipitation of rain and snow, but you’ll see mild weather along the Washington beaches.
+A winter road trip on the Olympic Peninsula season brings the heaviest precipitation of rain and snow, but you’ll see mild weather along the Washington beaches.

 Expect to see lots of snow in high elevation places like Hurricane Ridge, and campground closures throughout the Olympic National Park.
 Make sure to call ahead before your Olympic National Park road trip to confirm location openings.